 44 Main Street, New Paltz, NY 12561

-These are a few well-known specialty shops for touring and performance skis.
-They do online orders of course:
+Below are some well-known specialty shops for touring and performance skis.
+A couple sell backcountry skis as well.
+They do online orders too, of course:

 - Gear West, Long Lake MN https://gearwest.com/